-The significant increase in Other Operating Supplies is due to fire extinguishers that must be replaced in FY 2024 based on life cycle schedules.
+The significant decrease in Other Operating Supplies is due to fire extinguishers that were replaced in FY 2024 not being needed in FY 2025.
+These are replaced based on life cycle schedules.

 HUMAN RESOURCES DIVISION

 Specific functions of the Human Resources Division include maintaining accurate employee personnel records, processing semi-monthly payroll, administration of employee health insurance and benefit plans, managing the Compensation Board Budget, Workmen's Compensation claims, FMLA requests, and processing performance evaluations for all employees.
 The Human Resources Division is also responsible for continually updating employees regarding any changes to labor and employment laws applicable to the operation of the jail.